 Kohai LIFE - Day Program - A day program with a focus on life and social skills, functional academics and work placements with community partner organizations.

-March of Dimes - LIFE (Learning Independence for Future Empowerment) - A 10-week long lifeskills program for young adults with disabilities focused on developing life skills.
+March of Dimes - Paving the Path to Work - A 6-week long life-skills program for young adults with disabilities focused on developing life skills needed for employment and volunteering.